wavemaker/docs/learn/on-premise/azure/launching-instances-in-azure.md

 [![tags](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-tags.png)](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-tags.png)

-- Select Create for creating network security group for a platform virtual machine with the provided information.
+- Create a network security group for a platform virtual machine with the provided information.

 [![review](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-review-and-create.png)](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-review-and-create.png)

-- After creating the network security group under settings select inbound security rules, create a rule for developer network access and select protocol TCP and add a rule to network security group.
+- After creating the network security group under settings, select inbound security rules, create a rule for developer network access and select protocol TCP and add a rule to a network security group.

 [![ports public access](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-for-public-access.png)](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-for-public-access.png)

-- If you want ssh access to only desired networks create another rule and provide your network ips for ssh access.
+- If you want ssh access to only desired networks, create another rule and provide your network IPs for ssh access.

-- Create another rule to open additional ports for access Platform Virtual Machine from the Studio Workspace /App Deployment virtual machine.
-Next,select a destination.
+- Create another rule to open additional ports to access a Platform Virtual Machine from the Studio Workspace /App Deployment virtual machine.
+Next, select a destination.

-- If you select a destination as a virtual network the security rule is applied to virtual machines whatever in the virtual network of the platform virtual machine,or if you select destination as application security group, it applies to the only VMs which are connect to that application security group, or else if you select destination as Ip Addresses the rules are apply to respected IP address resource. for more details visit [filter network traffic in azure](https://docs.microsoft.com/en-us/azure/virtual-network/tutorial-filter-network-traffic).
+- If you select the destination as a virtual network, the security rule is applied to Virtual Machines irrespective of the virtual network of the platform Virtual Machine.
+If you choose the destination as an application security group, it applies only to the VMs connected to that application security group.
+If you select the destination as IP Addresses, the rules apply to the respected IP address resources.
+For more information, see [Filter Network Traffic in Azure](https://docs.microsoft.com/en-us/azure/virtual-network/tutorial-filter-network-traffic).

-- Next select protocol as TCP and select action allow.
+- Next, select protocol as TCP and select action allow.
 Provide priority is after the public access ports and select save and add the rule to the network security group.

 [![ports internal](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-internal-rule.png)](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-internal-rule.png)

 ### Creation of network security group for Workspace/AppDeployment virtual machine

-- Provide basic information name and region by selecting the resource group.
+- Provide necessary information, including name and region, by selecting the resource group.

 [![basic](/learn/assets/wme-setup/wme-setup-in-azure/nsg-external-basic.png)](/learn/assets/wme-setup/wme-setup-in-azure/nsg-external-basic.png)